 While greenhouse gas emissions from Australia’s electricity sector have received significant media and political attention in recent years, the transport sector – a large and growing source of emissions – has largely escaped the spotlight.

-Transport: third largest emitter, highest emissions growth
+Transport: second largest emitter, highest emissions growth

 How does Australia compare on transport emissions?

 Australia lags well behind the global pack when it comes to tackling transport emissions.
 In fact, on international scorecards, Australia lags behind Russia, Mexico and Indonesia on transport energy efficiency.
 The reasons for Australia’s poor performance include:

 - Relatively high distances travelled per person by car

 - Low share of trips taken by public transport

 - Low ratio of capital spending on public transport compared to roads